Best Places To Retire Free Report

 Active adventurers will appreciate Nicaragua’s infamous volcanoes, especially Masaya on the central plateau, one of the region’s most active.
 Day-trippers can meander up and see sulfurous plumes rising from the crater or explore lava caves inhabited by thousands of bats.
 The truly adventurous can even try surfing down the face of the Cerro Negro volcano near Leon or trek the twin volcanoes of Concepcion and Maderas on Isla Ometepe in the middle of Lake Nicaragua.

-Where Nicaragua truly shines is on its coastlines.
-The beaches here are as spectacular as one would imagine, with little of the maddening crowds one gets elsewhere.
-On the Caribbean side are Little Corn Island, a car-less paradise only now coming into its own as a tourist destination, and the secluded Pearl Keys near Bluefields, a string of tiny islands ringed by coral that are straight out of a Robinson Crusoe fantasy.
+For instance, on the Caribbean side are Little Corn Island, a car-less paradise only now coming into its own as a tourist destination, and the secluded Pearl Keys near Bluefields, a string of tiny islands ringed by coral that are straight out of a Robinson Crusoe fantasy.

-On the Pacific Coast are miles of unspoiled beaches pounded by some of the best waves in the Americas.
 The village of San Juan del Sur is an especially hot spot among the surfing set, with surf camps and cheap hostels and late-night parties on the beach.

 Sign up for FREE and learn how to live the good life on a modest budget, find bargain property, and more.
 Plus, check out our free report on the 10 BEST PLACES TO RETIRE.